Thank you for your interest in applying to one of our graduate programs:

-Applications for all three programs require the same application materials.
+Applications for all three programs require the same application materials, as noted below.

 Training in chemistry, mathematics and physics, as well as basic biology, is recommended for all three degree programs.
 However students with undergraduate majors in non-biological subjects, such as mathematics, physics, chemistry, engineering, psychology and statistics are also invited to apply.

 In general, our Admissions Committee is most interested in past academic performance, research experience, letters of recommendation, the academic statement of purpose, and GRE scores.
 The academic statement of purpose should provide insight into the applicant's specific research interests and experience, as well as demonstrate a depth of understanding and passion for the larger questions relating to ecology and evolutionary biology.

 We highly recommend that applicants contact faculty whose research is of interest, prior to applying.
 Please mention any faculty you are interested in working with in your academic statement of purpose.
 Students are not admitted to our Ph.D. and traditional M.S. programs without an advisor willing to mentor them.
 However, the Frontiers M.S. program is intentionally designed to provide incoming students with the opportunity to explore research areas and mentors during their first terms in the program.
 Therefore, Frontiers M.S. students will not officially select an advisor until the end of their first year in the program.
 Also, please note that in addition to the quality of your application, our admissions committee takes into account the abilities of our faculty to mentor additional students in their labs.

 Deadline for the Ph.D. program is December 1.

 Deadline for the Frontiers M.S. program is February 1.

 Deadline for the Traditional M.S. program is February 1 for the fall term and October 15 for the winter term.